Sareh Javanmardi has really stepped up her game since winning bronze at the London 2012 Paralympic Games in P2 (women’s 10 air pistol SH1).

 Sport specific information

-In November 2017 she auctioned off the gold medal she had won at the 2016 Paralympic Games in Rio de Janeiro to raise funds for victims of an earthquake that struck the border between the Islamic Republic of Iran and Iraq.
+In November 2017 she auctioned off one of the gold medals she won at the 2016 Paralympic Games in Rio de Janeiro to raise funds for victims of an earthquake on the border between the Islamic Republic of Iran and Iraq.
 The disaster killed more than 600 people.
 "I consider it my duty to take a small step to help my beloved fellow compatriots who have suffered as a result of the quake." (financialtribune.com, 16 Nov 2017; tehrantimes.com, 15 Nov 2017)

 |P2 - Women's 10 m Air Pistol SH1||Qualification||2012-08-31||3|